kylemaxxwell/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10762
 ```
-> #### The mean of the total number of steps taken per day approximately is <font color = "red">10765.64</font>
+> The mean of the total number of steps taken per day approximately is **10765.64**
-> #### The median of the total number of steps taken per day is <font color = "red">10762</font>
+> The median of the total number of steps taken per day is **10762**

-> From the result of mean and median between missing data and imputing data, the differ is small and the deviation of mean is  <font color = "red">0.55</font> and the deviation of median is <font color = "red">3</font>.
+> From the result of mean and median between missing data and imputing data, the differ is small and the deviation of mean is  **0.55** and the deviation of median is **3**.
 Imputing missing data can fill all the day but not impact too much for the estimates of the total daily number of steps.
 And both of the mean and median are very close, it means the dataset doesn't appear outlier.

 ## Are there differences in activity patterns between weekdays and weekends?